huozhi/bunchee/README.md

 }
 ```

-> Note:  Wildcard Exports currently only supports the exports key `"./*"`, which will match all the available entries .
+> Note:  Wildcard Exports currently only supports the exports key `"./*"`, which will match all the available entries.

 ### TypeScript